OmniOS kernel panic

 Any help is greatly appreciated.
 I'm not knowledgeable enough to know if this a legitimate bug or a problem with my setup.

-Updated by Igor Kozhukhov over 2 years ago
+Updated by Igor Kozhukhov almost 3 years ago

 Dan McDonald wrote: